taterer/rx-jsx/package/README.md

   )
 }
 ```
 Using single$ will replace the HTML element with the latest emission.
+When single$ or multi$ has a pipe using takeUntil, it will remove the root element upon completion.

 ### multi$
 The multi$ property does the exact same thing as single$, except that it is append only.
 The previous element will not be removed with a new emission of the observable.

 ### Best practices
 - Name observables/subjects using the $ suffix.
-- Always use destruction$ observables in a takeUntil as the last operator in pipes before passing them to single$, multi$, or creating any subscriptions.
+- Always use a destruction$ observable in a takeUntil as the last operator in pipes before passing them to single$, multi$, or creating any subscriptions.
-- If things are not rendering properly, try throwing in a withAnimationFrame. ```import { withAnimationFrame } from @taterer/rx-jsx```
+- If things are not rendering properly, try withAnimationFrame. ```import { withAnimationFrame } from @taterer/rx-jsx```
-- It can be useful to throw in a share() when setting up an observable for single$/multi$ so that other subscriptions end up with the same JSX element that is created.
+- It can be useful to throw in a share() when setting up an observable for single$/multi$ so that other subscriptions end up with the same JSX element.
 - Use RxJS Debugger for tracking emissions https://www.npmjs.com/package/@taterer/rxjs-debugger